David-Coy/Web-Design-Challenge/README.md

-The website must, at the top of every page, have a navigation menu that:

-Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
-Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
-Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
-Is responsive (using media queries).
-The nav must have similar behavior as the screenshots "Navigation Menu" section (notice the background color change).

-Finally, the website must be deployed to GitHub pages.
-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

 Considerations

 You may use the weather data or choose another dataset.
 Alternatively, you may use the included cities dataset and pull the images from the assets folder.